 Make sure you fully understand your loan.
 A commercial real estate loan is different from your typical residential loan.
 The bank that took care of your home loan isn’t necessarily the right bank to work with for your commercial loan.
 Before choosing a bank, shop around to find the best bank for your business.

 One common mistake is failing to check zoning laws.
 A building might be the perfect setup for your manufacturing warehouse.
 But before you get too excited, check local zoning laws.
 The last thing you want to do is buy a building, fit it out for your company, and then discover your business isn’t allowed to run in that area.

 Why You Need a CRE Agent

-While you aren’t required to work with a CRE broker throughout the process, I highly recommend it.
-CRE brokers have access to more information that is available exclusively to agents.
-For example, I have access to broker only listing sites for properties that you can’t just find on a simple Google search.
+While you aren’t required to work with a CRE broker throughout the process, it’s highly recommended.
+CRE brokers have access to information available exclusively to agents.
 There are very few sites that list commercial real estate for free.

-When you work with a CRE broker, you get to work with someone who has the expertise, knows the market, and knows what a fair price is.
+When you work with a CRE broker, you get to work with someone who has expertise, knows the market, and knows what a fair price is.
 Buying a commercial building isn’t an easily acquired or well-known skill.
-Attempting to buy a building without professional help is akin to trying to build your own home without ever having used a hammer.
-Maybe you could pull it off, but your house would probably fall down in the next few months.
+Attempting to buy a commercial building without professional help is similar to trying to build your own home without ever having used a hammer.

 At AushCo, we live and breathe Frederick and Hagerstown commercial real estate.
 We have a deep understanding of the CRE market based on decades of experience in the area.
 Buying commercial real estate doesn’t have to be painful, and when you work with AushCo, it won’t be.
 If you’re looking into making the leap from business owner to building owner, get in touch with us today.